 It’s the time of year for getting to the top of the highest mountain in England, Scafell Pike.
-On Easter Saturday we took the Gentle family from Bedfordshire to the top and it was a great day.
+Last week we took the Hatton family from Lincolnshire to the top and it was a great day.
 We had wind, a little rain and hail on the top but we also had clear blue skies and when we did the views were brilliant!

 April is a lovely time of year at Bobbin Mill Cottage!
 All the birds have arrived back from their winter holidays and there are all the wild flowers popping up everywhere.
 By now the Snowdrops and Daffodils are past their best, but the Primroses and Bluebells are simply magnificent.
 Why not book a walk to come and see this wonderful scene.

 I recently spent a weekend at Higham Hall in the north lakes, learning how to, and actually building a coracle.
 It was great fun and we ended up paddling our coracles on Bassenthwaite Lake.
 It’s quite an art to paddle a coracle and if you come along to an activity at Bobbin Mill Cottage we can have a go – but do bring some dry clothes!

 We’ll be running a beginners drystone walling course here at our lovely location in the Lake District on the above date.
 Get in touch to book your place on what will be a wonderful afternoon for those wanting to give this Lakeland craft a go.

 The cost for the afternoon will be £45.

 October’s a great month for walking in the Lake District and one of our walks was for a group of “Softies”.
 We lead a number of walks for Diamond Holidays each year which are entitled “Walking for Softies” and they are designed for people who want to sample the Lake District in a nice gentle fashion.
 This picture is of our group at Rydal Hall, just about to explore the gardens before strolling down to Ambleside.